zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### TEACHING

+- Teaching assistant for the course UPH203: Quantum Mechanics I for undergraduates and Int.
+Ph.D. students of IISc (Aug 2025 - Dec 2025)

-- Teaching tutorials for the course “Mechanics and Waves II”, Azim Premji University, Bengaluru (Aug 2025 - Present)
+- Teaching tutorials for the course “Mechanics and Waves II”, Azim Premji University, Bengaluru (Aug 2025 - Oct 2025)

-- PMRF Teaching Assistant for the NPTEL course: [The Joy of Computing using Python](https://zeniazuraiq.github.io/nptel/python_Jul25/) (Jul 2025 - Present)
+- PMRF Teaching Assistant for the NPTEL course: [The Joy of Computing using Python](https://zeniazuraiq.github.io/nptel/python_Jul25/) (Jul 2025 - Oct 2025)

 - Teaching assistant for the course UPH202L: Intermediate Mechanics (Lab) for second year undergraduates (B.Sc./B.Tech.) of IISc (Jan 2025 - Apr 2025)